ald3ns/otx-hash-grabber/README.md

 # OTX Family Hash Grabber

-A simple little script to download all of the sample hashes from the OTX malware family page.
+A simple little script to download all of the sample hashes from the OTX malware.
+Was slow so I added some absolutely scuffed threading.
+Now it's really fast but sometimes crashes.
+If it doesn't quite work, just try running it again and it'll probably be fine. family page.

 ## Installation